RIT-MESH/Generative-AI/1 Generative AI Theory/10 Pydentic/Readme.md

 # Pydantic Tutorial

-Welcome to this dedicated "Markdown Window" for the Pydantic tutorial.
-This is a self-contained Markdown document you can copy-paste directly into GitHub (e.g., as `pydantic-tutorial.md` in a new repo).
-It will render with headings, lists, and syntax-highlighted code blocks for easy reading and execution.
+Welcome to this document, It will render with headings, lists, and syntax-highlighted code blocks for easy reading and execution.
 If you need modifications or more sections, let me know!

 ## Introduction to Pydantic
 Pydantic is a Python library for data validation, parsing, and serialization using type hints.
 It's fast, flexible, and integrates well with tools like FastAPI.